 On the short drive around west London, the ix35 rode extremely well and was particularly good at swallowing speed bumps.
 The car’s poise is undoubtedly helped by the battery pack and gas tanks mounted low down under the floorpan.
 Compared to the Nissan Leaf, the Hyundai seemed even more composed and able to isolate the passengers from the rough and tumble of city life to a quite exceptional degree.

 OK, the Fuel Cell will never be an engaging drive, but as a way of criss-crossing cities, it promises to be highly impressive.
 Hyundai expects the fuel cell to ‘last the life of the car’, but admits that the longevity of the unit is affected by both the purity of the hydrogen used and by the local air quality.
 The latter issue is tackled by the use of super-efficient charcoal air filters.

 Should I buy the Hyundai ix35?

-Hyundai announced earlier this year that the ix35 Fuel Cell’s on-the-road price to be £53,105, which includes part funding from the HyFive Project, a scheme designed to bring hydrogen-fuelled vehicles to Europe, with Honda, Toyota, Daimler, BMW and Hyundai all supporting this initiative.
+Hyundai announced that the ix35 Fuel Cell’s on-the-road price to be £53,105, which includes part funding from the HyFive Project, a scheme designed to bring hydrogen-fuelled vehicles to Europe, with Honda, Toyota, Daimler, BMW and Hyundai all supporting this initiative.